Launching a product online can be daunting, especially if your business is bootstrapped.

 This template has all the essential features of a digital product landing page:

-- A bold headline: The main goal of any landing page design should be to reassure your visitor that they’ve been redirected to the right page.
+- A bold headline: The main goal of any product landing page design should be to reassure your visitor that they’ve been redirected to the right page.

 After all, it’s likely they’ve arrived there by clicking on a link from social media or a Google advertisement, so you need to be clear that they’re in the right place.